mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 1. Optimize bipartite matching between detections and ground truth objects per frame
 2. Assign tracks to ground truth trajectories across the entire sequence

-In our context, we focus on the first point.
+Let's for now focus on the first point.
 The algorithm matches predicted tracks to ground truth objects in each frame, maximizing overall IoU scores.
 This results in:

 - **TP**: True Positives (matches with IoU above threshold)
 - **FP**: False Positives (unmatched predictions)